 Mannering Colliery noise limits are provided in Table 1, Condition 1 of Appendix 4B of the PA.
 EPL 191 references the PA with respect to noise limits.
-Extracts of the relevant sections of the PA and EPL pertaining to noise are provided in Appendix A and B of this report, respectively.
+Extracts of the relevant sections of the PA and EPL pertaining to noise are provided in Appendix B and Appendix C of this report, respectively.
 The approved NMP adopts three attended noise monitoring locations that are representative of residences outlined in the PA.
-The noise monitoring locations and relevant criteria are summarised in Table 2.1.